Admin Tutorial

 interact with the server (poll and run CI jobs).
 Currently

-GitLab offers minimal controls to protect this token though there
+GitLab offers few controls to protect this token, though there

 are upstream efforts underway to improve this.